cosent/plonesocial.core/README.rst

 Introduction
 ============

-`plonesocial.core` provides shared functionality for the suite of plonesocial packages.
+`ploneintranet.core` provides shared functionality for the suite of ploneintranet packages.

 It has two install profiles:

-- `minimal` will install several browser views that are re-used in plonesocial
+- `minimal` will install several browser views that are re-used in ploneintranet

 - `default` extends `minimal` and additionally loads patternslib javascript and css bundles